Search

 VIPS showcases the work from thousands of innovators, including INL’s Vicki Thompson who is among the lab’s top innovators.

-The site showcases Idaho National Laboratory’s vast collection of more than 960 pieces of intellectual property, including 699 patents and 268 software packages for a variety of topic areas like engineering, computer science, energy and material science.
-INL’s intellectual property is a result of the dedication from its more than 1,400 innovators.
+Idaho National Laboratory showcases a vast collection on the site of more than 960 pieces of intellectual property, including 699 patents and 268 software packages in topic areas of engineering, computer science, energy, material science and more.
+INL intellectual property is a result of the dedication from its more than 1400 innovators, including its top ten innovators Vicki S. Thompson, William A. Apel, David N. Thompson, Jeffrey A. Lacey, David W. Reed, Bruce M. Wilding, John G. Richardson, Daniel M. Ginosar, Robert V. Fox and Terry D. Turner.

 The rollout of VIPS comes 234 years to the day since the first U.S. patent was granted to Samuel Hopkins in 1790.
 That patent was for a process to make potash, an ingredient used in fertilizer.
 Research inventions related to energy continue to be essential and are featured prominently in VIPS.